ChrisMichaelPerezSantiago/gogoanime/README.md

 </p>

-## :tada: Updates in version v1.0.2 :tada:
+## :tada: Updates in version v1.0.3 :tada:
-- [x] Bug fixed, if an anime has a total number of episodes 100/200/300 it would show null in total Episodes
+- [x] `animeEpisodeHandler` now handles invalid episode ids instead of crashing
+- [x] Can now pass the gogoanime website url via a .env file or via an environment variable.

 ## :rocket: Custom gogoanime API Link
 API URL DOES NOT WORK